 Of course, the 620-meter high hill also gives you sweeping views of the surrounding localities of Khajaguda (with its little lake), Manikonda and Narsingi, and—far in the distance—Golconda Fort and the Qutb Shahi Tombs.
 The Narsingi side is particularly nice, with vast swathes of land still green and undeveloped.

-How to find your way there
+How to find your way to the rocks of Fakhruddingutta

-This place is a little out of the way, and even many locals who live in the area don’t know about it.
+Fakhruddingutta is a little out of the way, and even many locals who live in the area don’t know about it.
 So don’t count on getting decent directions until you’re nearly there.
 With lots of posh townships coming up not far away, this somewhat downmarket place has been all but forgotten.

 If you plan on using Google Maps to navigate, search for ‘Dargah Baba Faqruddin Rahmutullah Alaih’.
 Searching for ‘Fakhruddingutta’ will inexplicably direct you to the office of the Society to Save Rocks (though, on further reflection, this is understandable, considering the Society has been working for over 20 years to preserve this and other incredible rock formations in Hyderabad).